zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Usually in archery the target is a series of circle s, and you’re supposed to hit the middle circle in the center, and that is your goal.
 Rona says she doesn’t have very good aim.
 She isn’t able to direct the arrow s o that it hits the target properly.
 Leonardo says, however, “You’re doing fine.
 I can t ell you’re new to this.
 It takes some practice to develop any precision.”
 “Precision ” (precision) is being able to be exact.
 Here, it’s just another word for accuracy .

 Rona says, “But you seem to be picking it up quickl y.”
 “To pick something up” is a phrasal verb which here means to learn how to do something.
-You can also pick something up literally, with your hand – you c an put your hand down and pick up a pen, for example – but in this case, it m eans to learn something quickly.
+You can also pick something up literally, with your hand – you can put your hand down and pick up a pen, for example – but in this case, it m eans to learn something quickly.

 Leonardo says, “I’m taking this class as a refreshe r.”
 A “refresher” is when you do something that you already have learned how to d o, but need to be reminded again.
 You need to practice, perhaps, this skill so me more.
 A refresher would be a class you take to remind you how to do the things  you’ve already learned how